Healthy body image: Tips for guiding teens

-Girls often face significant pressure to be physically attractive.
-The quest for a perfect body can take a heavy toll, though.
-Find out what you can do to help your daughter develop and maintain a healthy body image.
+Teenagers often face significant pressure to meet strict, unrealistic and harmful ideals around beauty and body build, weight, and shape.
+The quest for a "perfect" body or appearance can take a heavy toll on a teenager's confidence and physical and mental health.
+Find out what you can do to help your child develop and maintain a healthy body image and self-esteem.

 Causes of a negative body image

-- Natural weight gain and other changes caused by puberty
+- Natural or expected weight gain and other changes caused by puberty

 - Peer pressure to look a certain way

-- Having a mother who's overly concerned about her own weight or her daughter's weight or appearance
+- Having a parent who's overly concerned about his or her own weight or his or her child's weight or appearance

 Consequences of a negative body image